annaesvensson/yellow-help/README.md

 ## Acknowledgements

 This extension includes a [photo](https://unsplash.com/photos/azsk_6IMT3I) by Bruno Cervera.
-Thanks for the beautiful photo.
+Thank you for the beautiful photo.

 ## Installation